mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-supported-environments.md

 Existing clusters running Mendix for Private Cloud Operator v1.\*.\* will need to be upgraded to Kubernetes 1.21 and Mendix for Private Cloud Operator v2.\*.\* **before** upgrading to Kubernetes 1.22.

-While EOLed components are expected to remain compatible, it's important to note that we do not actively test them.
+While EOLed components are expected to remain compatible, it is important to note that we do not actively test them.
 This is because vendors may remove End-of-Life (EOL) versions due to security vulnerabilities (CVEs).

 {{% /alert %}}